MoOx/phenomic/docs/content/docs/usage/write.md

 [Txt2tags](https://en.wikipedia.org/wiki/Txt2tags) or
 [LaTeX](https://en.wikipedia.org/wiki/LaTeX).

-Default boilerplate provide a markdown engine but you can use anything you want.
+Default boilerplate provides a markdown engine but you can use anything you want.
-See [Configuration](../configuration/) to know how to specify your own engine.
+See [Configuration](../configuration/) to specify your own engine.

-One common thing that text files will require is a front matter that should contains some meta informations about the content.
+One common thing that text files will require is front matter that contains some metadata about the content.

 ## Front matter